Fdawgs/docsmith/CONTRIBUTING.md

 ## Issues

-Please file your issues [here](https://github.com/Fdawgs/docsmith/issues) and try to provide as much information in the template as possible/relevant.
+Please file issues [here](https://github.com/Fdawgs/docsmith/issues) and try to provide as much information in the template as possible/relevant.